LIYUESEN/druggpt/README.md

 </div>

 ## 💥 NEWS
+**2024/07/30** All wet-lab validations have been completed, confirming that DrugGPT possesses ligand optimization capabilities.
 **2024/05/16** Wet-lab experiments confirm druggpt's ability to design ligands with new scaffolds from scratch and to repurpose existing ligands.
 Ligand optimization remains under evaluation.
 Stay tuned for more updates!
 **2024/05/16** The version has been upgraded to druggpt_v1.2, featuring new atom number control capabilities.
 Due to compatibility issues, the webui has been removed.
 **2024/04/03** Version upgraded to druggpt_v1.1, enhancing stability and adding a webui.
 Future versions will feature atom number control in molecules.
 Stay tuned.